Tarasovk49/Nuclesome_interactom/README.md

 # Nuclesome_interactom
-Part of a project dedicated to establishment of proteins interacting with nucleosomes
+**Part of a project dedicated to establishment of proteins interacting with nucleosomes.**

-This part offers code for
+The most part of pdb

 ## Dependencies
 1. python 3.*